wintercms/docs/ajax-extras.md

 - [Flash messages](#ajax-flash)
 - [Usage example](#usage-example)

 When using the AJAX framework, you have the option to specify the **extras** suffix which includes additional StyleSheet and JavaScript files.
-These features are useful when working with AJAX requests in front-end CMS pages.
+These features are useful when working with AJAX requests in frontend CMS pages.

 ```twig
 {% framework extras %}